tum-gis/citymodel-compare/README.md

     + `-p 7687:7687`: Expose port 7687 of the container to port 7687 of the host machine.
 This is the port used by the Neo4j Bolt connector (such as for RESTful services).

+   **Notes**: To simplify the process for testing purposes, the Docker container has already been loaded with a test dataset.
+This dataset includes an older and a newer tiled CityGML dataset of Hamburg, from 2016 and 2022, respectively, which are publicly available [here](https://metaver.de/trefferanzeige?docuuid=2C1F2EEC-CF9F-4D8B-ACAC-79D8C1334D5E).

+   **Notes**: Once started, the datasets will be automatically mapped and matched, and their changes will be interpreted and stored in the graph database.
+All from scratch, no existing Neo4j database instance is contained in the Docker container beforehand.
+   Please refer to this [section](#how-to-use-my-own-datasets) for more details on how to use your own datasets.

 That's it!
 The old and new CityGML datasets have been mapped, matched, and interpreted.
 You are now ready to use the tool.